aniru-dh21/Two-Factor-Authentication-Flask/README.md

 1. **Registration with 2FA Setup**: When users sign up on our website, they're prompted to set up an extra layer of security-2FA.
 This involves scanning a QR code using an authenticator app, such as Google Authenticator, to link their account securely.

+2. **Login Initiation:** When user return to log in, they start by entering their usual email/username and password combo to access their account.

 ## File Structure after development

 ```